BCCDC-DSI/Python/README.md

 # Pre-workshop setup

 Please setup an account for the following platforms depending on your personal goals:
+- Google, if you would like to save your work
-- GitHub, Streamlit, if you would like to get the most out of the workshop:
+- Google, GitHub, Streamlit, if you would like to get the most out of the workshop:
-- GitHub, Streamlit, Kaggle, if you would like to try out everything that was mentioned during the workshop
+- Google, GitHub, Streamlit, Kaggle, if you would like to try out everything that was mentioned during the workshop

+It will be fine to arrive without any accounts setup, in which case your work on Google Colab can be exported before you leave the workshop.

 # Workshop agenda